 For every repo agreement there are two contracts– a sale and a buy-back contract with fixed date for buy-back.
 The sale passes title of the stock to the third party on cash payment (usually on delivery of metal, warrants or warehouse release forms).
 The buy-back is at a premium and is contracted by both parties at the time of sale, however this does not guarantee that the counter-party will have the same stock to sell back to the Company, but in practice they always buy back the same metal.

 Both contracts are entered into the system back-to-back, i.e. recording the receipt of cash and reduction in stock offset against an increase in stock for the buy-back and increase in creditors (i.e. stock never leaves the Balance Sheet).
-The difference between the sale and purchase price is taken to cost of sales. [accounting treatment to confirm with David Tregar]
+The difference between the sale and purchase price is taken to interest and reclassified to cost of sales on consolidation

 Review of KPMG workpapers